 When Git says src refspec main does not match any, it means you asked it to push a branch called main, but there is no such branch to push.
-Almost always that is because you have not made a single commit yet (so no branch actually exists), or you typed a branch name that does not match the one you are on (the classic main vs master mismatch).
+The message is identical whether your default branch is main or master (you will see src refspec master does not match any on older repos), and the same fix applies to both.
+Almost always the cause is that you have not made a single commit yet, so no branch actually exists, or you typed a branch name that does not match the one you are on (the classic main vs master mismatch).
 The fix: make a commit first, then push.

 Here is the full error you are most likely staring at: